NipuniSandunika/NipuniSandunika/README.md

 Greetings! 👋
 About Me

 Hey there!
-I'm Nipuni Sandunika, an undergraduate data scientist with a keen interest in the convergence of industrial statistics, machine learning, and deep learning.
+I'm Nipuni Sandunika, an undergraduate student with a keen interest in the convergence of industrial statistics, machine learning, and deep learning.
 My journey involves delving into the realms of Python and R programming, where I continually strive to elevate my skills and contribute to impactful projects.

 🔧 Skills